mcuntz/pyeee/docs/source/userguide.rst

     python eeetest.py 1

-It can use Python's :any:`multiprocessing` module, e.g. with 4
+It can use Python's :mod:`multiprocessing` module, e.g. with 4
 parallel processes:

 .. code-block:: bash